Grenache Wine Guide

 Grenache Food Pairing

-The spice in Grenache makes it a perfect pairing buddy to spiced and herb foods including roasted meats, vegetables and many ethnic foods.
-Alcohol is a solvent to capsacin, which is the heat unit in spicy foods.
-A high-alcohol Grenache can help reduce the burn of spicy food.
+The spice in Grenache makes it a perfect pairing with spiced and herb-heavy dishes including roasted meats, vegetables, and a variety of ethnic foods.
+Alcohol is a solvent to capsaicin, which is the heat unit in spicy foods.
+A lighter-alcohol Grenache served slightly chilled can help reduce the burn of spicy food.

 The official #GrenacheDay occurs annually on the 3rd Friday of September.
 It was started by the Grenache Symposium in 2010.